CHEA Sustainable Community Housing Program

 It is the policy and commitment of CHEA not to discriminate on the basis of race, color, sex, national origin, disability, religion, familial status, or source of income in the rental of its residential dwellings.
 CHEA affirms its policy of equal housing opportunity pursuant to state and federal fair housing laws.

-As we continue to grow and expand our services, the need for affordable housing is on the rise for our students as well as our community.
-In addition to identifying current homeless students, we are also experiencing an increasing number of enrolled American single women age 55 and older who are also homeless.
+As we continue to grow and expand services, the need for affordable housing is on the rise for our students and community residents.
+In addition to identifying current homeless students, we are experiencing an increasing number of enrolled single women age 55 and older who are homeless.

 Eliminating barriers to academic success and building safe communities is a part of CHEA’s organizational Goal.
-Helping low-income families or individuals obtain affordable shelter, which is a basic need towards self-actualization, is the sole Purpose of CHEA’s Sustainable Community Housing Program.
+Helping low-to-moderate income families and individuals obtain affordable shelter, which is a basic need toward self-actualization, is the sole Purpose of CHEA’s Sustainable Community Housing Program.

-Our Sustainable Community Housing Program Objective: To provide a service which will help eliminate homelessness and encourage self-reliance for families or individuals not to return to a shelter or the streets.
+Our Sustainable Community Housing Program Objective: To provide a service that helps to eliminate homelessness and encourage self-reliance for families and individuals not to return to a shelter or the streets.